-There’s nothing to say a brilliant band can’t headline the festival twice – so long as they continue to be brilliant.
+There’s nothing to say a brilliant band can’t headline the festival twice – so long as they continue to be brilliant and have a stellar music PR service.
 The Killers have had incredible hit records, but it’s been a few years since they troubled the top of the charts.
 What had they done to merit the honor of headlining the Saturday night for a second time?
 Granted, The Cure (who headlined on Sunday) are years removed from their last big hit as well, but they were at least new to the headline slot.
 It’s fine for legendary bands to appear once.
 Twice, without any new material to back it up, feels like stealing a spot from another artist.

 If there are any problems with Glastonbury at all, they both revolve around tickets.
 Firstly, tickets are incredibly difficult to obtain, and the website selling them usually crashes within minutes of opening.
 By the time it’s back online again, all the tickets are gone.
 The second is that at the time you buy the tickets, you have no idea who the headline acts will be – or, in fact, who any of the acts will be.